 Those with acne scarring and deep wrinkles, especially, may be good candidates for micro-needling, because the procedure allows the needles to penetrate much further than just surface exfoliation.
 “It is very different from microdermabrasion [because it’s] generally a deeper treatment,” Day says.
 “I often use it along with other treatments, such as chemical peels and laser treatments, to improve various skin concerns.”

 If there’s anything we learned from our DIY sewing phase, it’s that anything involving needles always comes with some sort of risk factor.
 Day says that there’s risk of infection and scarring, if micro-needling isn’t done properly—so always make sure the office you’re going to follows proper protocol when it comes to disinfecting and reusing skin devices.

 So how long can you expect the benefits to last?
 “Depending on what you’re treating, results can be permanent for issues like acne scars,” Day says.
 “Other concerns, like melasma and photo-aging, may require intermittent treatments, along with sun protection, in order to have lasting results.”

 As invasive as piercing your face with needles may sound, Day says there’s surprisingly minimal downtime required after a treatment.
 In the same vein, Gina Marí’s Circ-Cell micro-channeling treatment promises immediate results and no downtime.
-One tip: you may want to stay out of the sun or pile on SPF afterwards, since, you know, you just disrupted your natural skin barrier with a bunch of needles and everything.

 What do you think—would you try micro-needling?
 Have you ever tried it?